Literature / White Fang

 The novel was adapted to a namesake film in 1991, directed by Randal Kleiser.
 The film cast a real wolfdog, Jed, into the role, with Ethan Hawke

 cast as his beloved master Jack Conroy.
-It was a modest box office hit, earning $34,793,160 in the United States market.
-It is still well-regarded.
 It also spawned a sequel, "White Fang 2: Myth of the White Wolf" (1994).
-This one briefly featured Hawke.
-But the main human characters were Henry Casey (Scott Bairstow) and Lily Joseph (Charmaine Craig).
-This one didn't do nearly as well.
-It earned $8,878,839 in the United States market, only the 117th most successful film of its year.
+This one briefly featured Hawke. but the main human characters were Henry Casey (Scott Bairstow) and Lily Joseph (Charmaine Craig).

 There was an television series based on the novel between 1993 and 1994.
 Not related to the films above, though probably inspired by the success of the first one.
 It lasted a single season, 26 episodes.
 All episodes are available on DVD.